Despite the odds being stacked against them, FC Bayern may still hold the "biggest advantage" heading into the second leg against PSG | Goal.com Canada

 Marquinhos has started just once in PSG's last ten Ligue 1 matches.

 It is also interesting to look at the eleven players from each club who have played the most minutes in their respective domestic leagues.
-At FC Bayern, this includes eight players who were on the pitch for the spectacle in Paris.
-In the return leg, that figure could even rise to nine, provided Laimer returns to the starting line-up as expected.
+At FC Bayern, eight of these players were on the pitch for the spectacle in Paris.
+In the return leg, that figure could rise to nine, provided Laimer returns to the starting line-up as expected.
 At PSG, only five of the eleven players who have played the most minutes in Ligue 1 started the first leg.

-For instance, Ukrainian centre-back Ilya Zabarnyi, PSG's second-most used player in Ligue 1, has not featured for a single second in the 2026 Champions League campaign, while captain and defensive anchor Marquinhos has made only one league start in his last ten matches.
+For instance, Ukrainian centre-back Ilya Zabarnyi, PSG's second-most used player in Ligue 1, has not featured for a single second in the 2026 Champions League campaign, while captain and defensive anchor Marquinhos has made only one appearance in the club's last ten league outings.

 In the Champions League, however, the Parisian regulars around Marquinhos have largely completed the full 90 minutes.
 Willian Pacho (the only player to feature every second), Vitinha, Warren Zaire-Emery and Nuno Mendes form the quartet with the most minutes in the competition.
 The first Munich player on that list is Aleksandar Pavlovic, down in 17th place.